 Meanwhile, China’s Xi has emphasized the need for Taiwan to adhere to the One China principle.
 He has said that Taiwan must be unified with the mainland and that the island’s “different systems are not an obstacle to unification.”
 China-based experts say that the election of pro-independence leaders in Taiwan may shift Beijing’s top security concern from territorial disputes in the East and South China Seas to defending territorial integrity across the Taiwan Strait.

 Tsai’s landslide reelection in January 2020 was seen by analysts as a rebuke to Beijing, which seemingly tried to influence the vote in the challenger’s favor.
 “A win for Tsai, combined with more comprehensive links between Taiwan and the United States, could make the next year of China-Taiwan relations one of the most tense in recent memory,” writes CFR’s Joshua Kurlantzick.

 Though Taiwan’s main political parties diverge on how best to manage the island’s relationship with Beijing, experts caution that both Beijing and Taipei must take responsibility for avoiding a crisis.
 “The status quo is admittedly imperfect,” writes CFR President Richard N. Haass, “but it is far less imperfect than what would follow unilateral actions and attempts to resolve a situation that doesn’t lend itself to a neat solution.”

-Samuel Parmer contributed to this report.
+Lindsay Maizland and Samuel Parmer contributed to this report.